Salman Al Khalifa

 Salman Al Khalifa (born 24 March 1976) is a Bahraini racing driver currently competing in the Bahrain International Circuit 2000cc Challenge.
 Having previously competed in the TCR International Series.

 Racing career

-Al Khalifa began his career in 2007 in the Bahrain International Circuit 2000cc Challenge, he still races there and currently leads the 2016 championship standings.
-He previously won the championship in 2008, taking 14 wins from 16 possible, finishing on the podium in every race.
+Al Khalifa began his career in 2007 in the Bahrain International Circuit 2000cc Challenge.
+He won the championship in that series in 2008, taking 14 wins from 16 possible, finishing on the podium in every race.

-In March 2016 it was announced that he would race in the TCR International Series at his home event at the Bahrain International Circuit, driving a SEAT León Cup Racer for Bas Koeten Racing.
+In March 2016, it was announced that Al Khalifa would race in the TCR International Series at his home event at the Bahrain International Circuit, driving a SEAT León Cup Racer for Bas Koeten Racing.